- Similarities in Symptoms

 Because the esophagus and heart are located near each other, many people consider pain in that region as a sign of either heartburn or a heart attack.
 However, individuals may often not know how to tell heartburn from a heart attack.

-What signs and symptoms of heart attack vs. heartburn are similar?
+Are there similarities among the signs and symptoms of heart attack and heartburn?

 A person can have these symptoms with either heartburn or a heart attack.
 Since the symptoms are so similar, it often makes it difficult for some people to tell if they are having heartburn or a heart attack.